EternityForest/standards/drafts/power_delivery.md

 Battery Choice
 --------------

 Where practical, LiFePo4 cells should be chosen over lithium ion.
-NiCd and pb-acid should be avoided.
+NiCd and pb-acid should almost always be avoided.

 Handheld devices should use common cylindrical or coin sizes of rechargable battery where at all possible, otherwise pouch cells with JST-PH connectors should be used.

-All Lithium Ion rechargeable batteries should contain protection circuitry against under and overcharge.
+All Lithium Ion rechargeable batteries should contain protection circuitry against under and overcharge integral to the battery.

 Where possible, lithium ion batteries should only be charged to 4.10v